-The term 'Financial Contagion' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Financial Contagion' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Financial contagion generally refers to the transferable characteristics of the shock of one nation’s asset market to translate to asset prices in a different (but at least somewhat related) independent nation’s financial markets.
 It is important to realize that this is possible at all because of several different kinds of shocks.
 Among the most accepted, important, and common of these are information shocks and liquidity shocks.